The Raincode COBOL Compiler for Windows

-Raincode COBOL compiler supports precisely the mainframe COBOL syntax, data types and behavior.
+The Raincode COBOL compiler supports mainframe COBOL syntax, data types and behavior.

-Applications can be migrated seamlessly, and the Visual Studio® plugin provides a comfortable and productive development environment.
+Applications can be migrated seamlessly and the Visual Studio® 2017 plug-in provides a comfortable and productive development environment.

-- Native support for SQL and CICS®.
-The source code that is debugged is exactly the source which is being maintained rather than the output of some preprocessor.
+- Native support for SQL, CICS®.
+The source code debugged is exactly the same as the source being maintained rather than the output of a pre-

-- Visual Studio® plugin (Debugger, compiler configuration, color coding, code folding and project management)
+- Visual Studio® plugin 2013 & 2015 (debugger, compiler configuration, color coding, code folding and project management)

-- Support for all COBOL data types, with the mainframe memory representation
+- Support for all COBOL data types, with mainframe memory representation

 - The interface manager maps symbols accessed from within COBOL programs (assembler routines, system calls) to .NET symbols, with type conversions and marshaling if needed

 - Populates a repository for call graphs, statistics and more portfolio analysis tasks

 - Support for static or dynamic SQL, targeting DB2® (through Microsoft’s HIS®) and SQL Server®